alonsoir/stream-java8-test/README.md

 # java8-streaming
-playing with functional java8 style streaming api.
+Playing with functional java8 style streaming api. <br />

+# How to use <br />

+import to eclipse the maven project and run tests inside eclipse to see outputs. <br />

 actual output <br />
 <br />